bids-standard/bids-specification/src/modality-specific-files/microelectrode-electrophysiology.md

 ### Channels  (*_channels.tsv)

 Channels are virtual sources of recorded signals.
-These might be of neuronal origin (for example, online filtered LFP signals) or generated by the recording setup (for example, synchronization or behavioral signals).
+These may be of neuronal origin (for example, online filtered LFP signals) or generated by the recording setup (for example, synchronization or behavioral signals).

 The channel properties are stored in a `.tsv` file.
+This file contains the following information:
+- `channel_id`
-This file contains the channel_id, the electrode_id (in case of neuronal signals), the amplifier information, …
+- `electrode_id` (in the case of neuronal signals)
+- Amplifier information
+- …

 For more information about the distinction between electrodes and channels, see [the corresponding section in iEEG](./intracranial-electroencephalography.md#terminology-electrodes-vs-channels).

 Columns in the `*_channel.tsv` file are:

 {{ MACROS___make_columns_table("microephys.microephysChannels") }}